tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/操作指南/实例/登录 Windows 实例/使用 RDP 文件登录 Windows 实例（推荐）_intl_en.md

 - You must have the admin account and password for logging in to a Windows instance remotely.
  - If you use a system default password to log in to the instance, you can obtain the password at the [Message Center](https://console.cloud.tencent.com/message).
  - If you forgot your password, please [reset the instance password](https://intl.cloud.tencent.com/document/product/213/16566).
-- You have purchased public IPs for your CVM instance and port 3389 is open.
+- You have purchased public IPs for your CVM instance and port 3389 is open. (this port is open by default for a CVM purchased with quick configuration).

 ## Directions